Disclaimer: I don't own Justice League or its characters.

 "Guess I'll stick around to help you then."

 Almost an hour passed before Hal took to the air, watching the red blur heading toward Central City disappear from view.
-Barry had run to where Superman had been floating to bid him farewell, making the guy land down, and he two of them had been shortly joined by the Amazon chick.
+Barry had run to where Superman had been floating to bid him farewell, making the guy land down, and they had been shortly joined by the Amazon chick.
 They exchanged a few words and shook hands before Barry took off.

 There was no way in hell Hal was going to do that.
 He left the friendly act and easy banter for Barry.
 So, he stayed away from the new boyfriends and started flying away slowly, taking the opportunity to survey the area more thoroughly before leaving.